 - Solar Passive Chiming which keeps the temperature down in the shed

-- Air inlet attached to water tank, which ensures water-cooled air circulates through the shed
+- Air inlet attached to the water tank, which ensures water-cooled air circulates through the shed

 Simon’s passion for astronomy has also rubbed off on others.
 His daughter who is so proud of him, loves spending time outdoors gazing at the night sky and all of its beauty, the mood being her favourite.

-Simon has clearly shown that it’s easy to follow your passion, and also affordable if you do it right.
+Simon has clearly shown that it’s easy to follow your passion, and a DIY Observatory is affordable if you do it right.
 He has shown that with a little bit of resourcefulness and dedication, one can achieve anything.
-And what better way to experience the ‘father daughter bond’ than out under the stars.
+And what better way to experience the ‘father-daughter bond’ than out under the stars.

 But don’t be mistaken… Simon may not have a professional background in the field but he is no amateur at capturing great space visuals.
 You’ll see some of his images in this article and I’m sure you’ll agree they are nothing short of spectacular.

 Who knows… maybe one day we will see Simon on the cover of an ‘Astronomy Magazine’!